Nevada-State-English/nsu-english-thesis/pages/browse.md

 permalink: /browse.html
 ---

-## Look at the collection
+## Browse the entire collection
-Review all items in the collection here.
+Review all theses, photographs, and related item here.